jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. prodn::
       setting_name ::= {+ @ident }

-   If :n:`setting_name` is a flag, sets the flag :n:`@setting_name` to on.
+   If :n:`@setting_name` is a flag, no value may be provided; the flag is set to on.
-   If :n:`setting_name` is an option, sets the option to the specified value, which must be of the appropriate type for the option.
+   If :n:`@setting_name` is an option, a value of the appropriate type must be provided; the option is set to the specified value.

    This command supports the :attr:`local`, :attr:`global` and :attr:`export` attributes.
    They are described :ref:`here <set_unset_scope_qualifiers>`.

-   .. todo "Set Hyps Limit." gives "Bad type of value for this option: expected int, got bool."
-      I can create an issue--when do you think someone might get to this?
-The issue backlog is another topic for discussion/action.

    .. exn:: There is no option @setting_name.